 What to see at the Castle of Chignolo Po

-You can visit the Castle of Chignolo Po with a guided tour that you can easily book on the official website.
-Our guide, Roberto, was extremely knowledgable and shared tones of interesting details about the history of the castle.
+You can visit the Castle of Chignolo Po with a guided tour that you can easily book on the castle’s official website.
+Our guide, Roberto, was extremely knowledgeable and shared tones of interesting details about the history of the castle.
 The tour lasted about one hour and a half and there was never a dull moment.

 Bear in mind that it’s not possible to see all the rooms inside the castle, as this is a private residence.
 For the same reason, taking pictures of the interiors is not allowed, so you’ll have to go and see for yourself most of what I’m about to describe!